Occupation of the Malheur National Wildlife Refuge: First week

 On January 4, Steven E. Grasty, the judge-executive of Harney County, emailed Ammon Bundy requesting that he leave the refuge.
-Harney County Sheriff David Ward then requested that the Bundys and others to leave.
+Harney County Sheriff David Ward then requested that the Bundys and others leave.
 In response, Ryan Bundy said he wasn't convinced Ward spoke for all of the people in the county.
 Meanwhile, on January 4, Dwight and Steven Hammond voluntarily reported to begin serving the remainder of their respective prison sentences.

-In a public meeting held on January 6 at the Harney County Fairgrounds, nearly every attending person, according to Oregon Public Broadcasting, raised their hands when Ward asked who thought the militants should leave.
+In a public meeting held on January 6 at the Harney County Fairgrounds, nearly everyone present, according to Oregon Public Broadcasting, raised their hands when Ward asked who thought the militants should leave.
 Ward then offered to escort the militants to the county line if they would depart voluntarily.

-A fistfight erupted at the refuge on the evening of January 6 when three members of a group calling themselves Veterans on Patrol attempted to enter the headquarters and convince women, children and Ryan Payne to leave.
+A fistfight erupted at the refuge on the evening of January 6 when three members of a group calling themselves Veterans on Patrol attempted to enter the headquarters and convince women, children, and Ryan Payne to leave.
 Instead, they were repelled by militants, leaving one member of the Veterans on Patrol with a black eye.
 Family members of some of the militants were present at the refuge during the occupation, including a minor son of Ammon Bundy, as well as the children of some of the visitors sympathetic to the militia.

 On January 7, Sheriff Ward and other local sheriffs met with Ammon Bundy and Ryan Payne 20 mi from the site of the occupation.
 Sheriff Ward repeated his earlier offer to escort the militants out of the county.
-Bundy rejected the offer, saying the occupation would continue until management of federal land in the county had been turned over to local residents.
+Bundy rejected the offer, saying the occupation would continue until management of federal land in the county had been turned over to residents.